iBrayan13/simple-restapi-fastapi-mysql-jwt/README.md

 ## Endpoints

+Information: **IT'S SO IMPORTANT TO SEND A BEARER TOKEN WHEN YOU USE THE ENDPOINTS OF INDEX & USER (STILL IT'S EMPTY)**

 If you want to know what are all the available **endpoints** run the server and copy this on the navigator: **"localhost:8000/docs"**.

 There you can see all the **endpoints** of the projects and which HTTP verbs you need to select for **running eachone**.